 Materials Needed:

-- Small glass container (like a jar or ornament)
+- Small glass container or hanging ornament

-- Tiny plants or succulents
+- Tiny plants or air plants

-- Decorative stones or sand
+- Decorative stones, sand, or moss

-- String for hanging
+- String or wire for hanging

 How to Make It: